Chapter 3: Gamepads

 Want to see more?
 Click here to search for more USB gamepads on Amazon.

 Yes, it's possible to use your very own game controllers on your desktop computer.
 You can do so by purchasing a special USB adapter.
-These adapters aren't very popular, though, so the selection is rather limited.
-And I don't know how compatible these might be.
+These adapters aren't very popular, though, so your options are limited.
 I think you're better off getting a look-a-like controller.
-Nevertheless, here are some that I recommend:
+Nevertheless, here's one that I recommend:

 Using an X-Box or PlayStation 3 controller